PokerStars: Regulated markets

 In November 2018, PokerStars was cleared to launch in Pennsylvania for real money in 2019.

-On January 29, 2021, Pokerstars launched in Michigan.
-Pokerstars was Michigan's first regulated online poker site.
+On January 29, 2021, PokerStars launched in Michigan.
+PokerStars was Michigan's first regulated online poker site.

-In December 2022, Pokerstars announced the would be combining players from Michigan and New Jersey under the Multi-State Internet Gaming Agreement.
+In December 2022, PokerStars announced the would be combining players from Michigan and New Jersey under the Multi-State Internet Gaming Agreement.

+In February 2024, PokerStars disagreed with Peru's new online gambling regulation and exited the country.

 Domain name seizure

 On April 15, 2011, the Department of Justice seized the .com internet addresses of the three online gambling sites, a total of five URLs: Pokerstars.com, Fulltiltpoker.com, Absolutepoker.com, Ultimatebet.com and UB.com.

 On April 15, 2011, the U.S. Attorney's Office for the Southern District of New York seized and shut down Pokerstars.com and several of its competitors' sites, alleging that the sites were violating federal bank fraud and money laundering laws.
 On April 20, 2011, the U.S. Attorney's office returned control of the Pokerstars.com domain name to the company in order "to facilitate the withdrawal of U.S. players’ funds held in account with the companies."

 On July 10, 2012, PokerStars, asserting the Government had insufficient grounds on which to base the charges, filed motions to dismiss the charges against them.

 On July 31, 2012, the US government dismissed with prejudice all civil complaints against PokerStars and Full Tilt Poker after reaching a settlement with PokerStars which includes PokerStars acquiring Full Tilt.
 Under the terms of the settlement, PokerStars and Full Tilt Poker admitted no wrongdoing for their past U.S. activities.
 The U.S. Government acknowledged both companies can apply for licenses to operate online gaming in the U.S. when a legal framework for such licenses is offered.
 The settlement terms also called for PokerStars to acquire certain assets of Full Tilt Poker from the Government.

-On August 9, 2012, PokerStars paid $225 million to the U.S. Department of Justice, consummating the asset transfer of Full Tilt Poker.
+On August 9, 2012, PokerStars paid $225 million to the United States Department of Justice, consummating the asset transfer of Full Tilt Poker.
 Full Tilt Poker was successfully relaunched on November 6, 2012.